 - Why is SOX17 in brackets?

 When the “brackets” are used, they refer to “gene expression value” instead of “projected activity”.
-In this model, we did use expression of SOX17, therefore, it is put in the brackets.
+In this model, we did use expression of SOX17, therefore, it is put in the brackets (now Figure 3).

 - The top two thicker blue arrows seem to indicate the same processing step, but the text annotations are different, which is confusing and distracting.